Head of Department: Mr G Stevens

 Structures: students apply their understanding of forces and structures when designing and making a bridge.

-Resistant Materials: aims to introduce students to CAD-CAM industrial practice through the production of a mobile phone holder.
+Resistant Materials: aims to introduce students to CAD-CAM industrial practice through the production of an LED light.

 Sustainability: introduces students to the topic of sustainability in relation to energy consumption, materials, technological change and our need to protect the planet for future generations.